Hedmon0094/SLM-House-Meal/README.md

 Or double-click the file directly

 ⚙️ Core Functionalities

 📝 Meals
+- Add Meal: Click the "Add Meal" button to open a modal form.
 Add Meal: Opens modal with form fields

 Edit Meal: Pre-fills form for editing